HCL-HUBL/ARRAN/README.md

 ## Introduction

-Nextflow pipeline to perform Genome Wide Association Studies (GWAS) and/or Rare Variants Association Tests (RVAT).
-This Readme contains step-by-step instructions to configure and run the pipeline.
+This Nextflow pipeline is designed to perform Genome Wide Association Studies (GWAS) and Rare Variants Association Tests (RVAT).
+This ReadMe contains step-by-step instructions to configure and run the pipeline.

 This pipeline uses Pink to perform QC and SAIGE to perform the association tests.
 It includes:

- - GWAS and Rare Variants Association Tests for Binary and Continuous traits
+ - GWAS and Rare Variants Association Tests for Binary or Continuous traits

  - Inclusion of variants on chrX